Fangcheng-Wang/crystmatch/README.md

 1. **Enumeration mode**: Use `-E` or `--enumeration` to generate a list of CSMs, save them to a `CSM_LIST.npz` file, and perform preliminary analysis.
 The initial and final crystal structures must be specified in the form of POSCAR files.
 2. **Read mode**: Use `-R` or `--read` to read CSMs from a `CSM_LIST.npz` file.
 You can export specific CSMs to POSCARs using `--export index1 [index2 ...]`, perform OR analysis using `--orientation` (see example below), generate CSV tables using `--csv`, and/or visualize the RMSD-RMSS-multiplicity distribution using `--plot`.
 3. **Single-CSM mode**: Use `-S` or `--single` to determine a single CSM directly by two POSCAR files (must have the same number and species of atoms) and perform detailed analysis.
-A minimal enumeration containing this CSM will be performed if `--list` is used.

 If you are confused about the usage, simply run: